-The business pandemic extends not only just to the workforce but how core business operations are being set. while workers and employees will be able to adapt to the new norm, the fact that companies may not be set with the required infrastructure, access policies, Data access and compliance that is geared for such use cases.
-Businesses that are not cloud-native by design or haven’t factored in cloud strategies as part of their Digital transformation might suffer a lot in the coming weeks or months as they try to accommodate for the new norms.
+The business pandemic extends not only just to the workforce but how core business operations are being set.
+While workers and employees will adapt to the new norm, companies may not be set with the required infrastructure, access policies, Data access, and compliance geared for such use cases.
+Businesses that are not cloud-native by design or haven’t factored in cloud strategies as part of their Digital transformation might suffer a lot in the coming weeks or months as they try to accommodate the new norms.

-Digital transformation is not about the tools or digitizing processes, but more of a change mindset top to bottom within an organization to ensure a business is scalable, reliable and able to function in a healthy mode regardless of how changing this fast-paced world.
+Digital transformation is not about the tools or digitizing processes.
+Still, more of a change mindset top to bottom within an organization ensures a business is scalable, reliable, and able to function in a healthy mode regardless of how changing this fast-paced world.
 So are you ready to do what it takes to get your businesses to survive?!

 The Future is now